Reading Time: 3 minutes

 It, as soon as he said it – made so much sense in my mind.

-They WERE a perfect fit for something as ‘simple’ as property ‘walk arounds’.
+They were a perfect fit for something as ‘simple’ as property ‘walk arounds’.

-‘So how does that work then Richard?’.
+‘So how does that work than Richard?’.

 Simple – I hire them from various casting websites – put a job up for needing someone to showcase a property and then applications roll in and there’s no shortage of folks who want something like this around their main acting gig!